JonnyHonda/eBay2csv/README.md

 Limitations:
 This script creates a lot of temporary files as its going along, these will be called temp1.csv .. tempN.csv so if you call the script using:

-./eBay2csv temp.csv "superdream, CB250N, CN400N" it will delete your csv when it's finifhed cleaning up.
+./eBay2csv temp.csv "superdream, CB250N, CN400N" it will delete your csv when it's finished cleaning up.

+This was written for the Mac shell so may need tweaking for linux and windows